smnbbrv/ngx-grpc/README.md

 ### Well-known types

-All well-known types are automatically wrapped and unwrapped.
-However, some types have additional functionality.
+The well-known types are served as a separate package.
+If you want to generate the well-known types together with your proto definitions (like older versions did) just pass `generateWellKnownTypes=true` as the protoc plugin options.

+Some types have additional functionality, see below.

 #### google.protobuf.Any